Telefonorosso/l3-netkeys/README.md

-# NetKeys L3
+# l3-netkeys

-NetKeys L3 is a lightweight UDP keyboard and mouse bridge for classic Amiga systems.
+l3-netkeys is a lightweight UDP keyboard and mouse bridge for classic Amiga systems.

 A Raspberry Pi reads local USB keyboard and mouse events and sends compact UDP packets to an Amiga.
 The Amiga-side program receives those packets and injects input events through `input.device`.